Rust-for-Linux/rust-for-linux.com/src/Past-branches.md

 `staging/dev` was a branch intended to integrate the other topic branches (similar to the role of `rust-dev` for the main branches).

-It was maintained by Danilo Krummrich and Philipp Stanner.
-You could contact them through [Zulip](Contact.md#zulip-chat).

 ### `staging/rust-device`

 `staging/rust-device` was dedicated to device/driver-related abstractions.

 The branch was kept in a compilable state (rebased regularly on top of `rust-next` or mainline).
 Fixes and features were welcome.

-It was maintained by Danilo Krummrich and Philipp Stanner.
-You could contact them through [Zulip](Contact.md#zulip-chat).

 ### `staging/rust-net`